 General Services Administration (GSA).
 The request includes \$37 million in supplemental funds for the GSA Federal Buildings Fund.
 These funds would be used to cleanup and repair the multiple federal buildings that received wind and water damage from the 2005 Gulf Coast hurricanes.
-Funds would be used to make both short- and long-run repairs and alterations.74
+Funds would be used to make both short- and long-run repairs and alterations.97

 Congressional Action.
-The House-passed bill fully funds the request for the General Services Administration.
+The House-passed bill fully funds the request for the General Services Administration; the Senate Committee recommended the same amount.